timchen0618/timchen0618.github.io/_publications/2022-01-01-knowledge-conflicts.md

 collection: publications
 category: conferences
 permalink: /publication/2022-01-01-knowledge-conflicts
-excerpt: 'We study knowledge conflicts in models with rich knowledge sources and propose methods for handling conflicting evidence.'
+excerpt: 'This paper addresses the challenge of knowledge conflicts that arise when models have access to rich, diverse knowledge sources.
+We propose methods for recalibrating models to appropriately handle conflicting evidence and reflect uncertainty in their predictions.'
 date: 2022-01-01
 venue: 'EMNLP 2022'
 paperurl: 'https://aclanthology.org/2022.emnlp-main.146/'